Choose your poison:

 Adam Endres was born on November 2nd, 1979 at 11:04pm in Albany, NY.

 He tries to camp as frequently as possible.
 He loves swimming and hiking and being in the wilderness.
-The last mountain he hiked to the top of was Giant Mountain on August 13, 2007.
-The last body of water he swam in was the Boquet River on August 26, 2007.
-He loves the ocean, but never made it this summer.
-He likes rides, the sport of football, and playing games.
-Sometimes he is not sure what the hell he is doing.
+He loves the ocean, but hardly ever makes it there.
+He likes rides, the sport of football, playing games, sleeping, and some other stuff

 Completed in May 2004, he wrote, directed, produced, and starred in the short film, Medicine, a musical comedy about the zany world of psychiatry.